man brushes a woman's real hand and a rubber hand hidden from her view

 Researchers have developed several scales and patient reported outcome measures (PROMs) to allow clinicians to find the tool that fits best with your condition.
 These include:

-- Numerical rating scales: often used with those with acute or chronic pain—but can only measure pain in the past 24 hours.
+• Numerical rating scales: For those with acute or chronic pain, but can only measure pain in the past 24 hours.

-- Wong–Baker faces pain rating scale: usually used with children as young as three, this uses a spectrum of happy to painful faces to measure pain.
+• Wong–Baker faces pain rating scale: For children as young as three, this uses a spectrum of happy to painful faces to measure pain.

-- Verbal descriptor scale: often used among older adults that uses a combination of a thermometer graphic and pain descriptions.
+• Verbal descriptor scale: For older adults who uses a combination of a thermometer graphic and pain descriptions.

-- McGill Pain Questionnaire (MPQ): a popular form that includes a simple body diagram where you can indicate where you’re having pain.
+• McGill Pain Questionnaire (MPQ): A form that includes a simple body diagram where you can indicate where you’re having pain.

-- Face, Legs, Activity, Cry, and Consolability Scale (FLACC): used for children aged 2 months to 7 years who are unable to communicate their pain level.
+• Face, Legs, Activity, Cry, and Consolability Scale (FLACC): For children aged 2 months to 7 years who are unable to communicate their pain level.

-- Critical-Care Pain Observation Tool (CPOT): used for adult patients in the ICU who are unable to communicate their pain levels.
+• Critical-Care Pain Observation Tool (CPOT): For adult patients in the ICU who are unable to communicate their pain levels.

-- Pain Assessment in Advanced Dementia Scale (PAINAD): used for patients with dementia who may be experiencing pain.
+• Pain Assessment in Advanced Dementia Scale (PAINAD): For patients with dementia who may be experiencing pain.

 Treatment and management